 Students who are considering an online degree program should carefully consider the following factors before choosing a college:

 What do I want to study?

-Students can choose from thousands of web-based degree programs in a range of academic subjects.
+Students can choose from thousands of accredited online degree programs in a range of academic subjects.
 Students should follow a path that not only interests them, but also has the potential to lead to a successful career.
 The best online colleges and universities effectively prepare graduates for the workplace.
 Certain trends ― such as median annual salary, unemployment rate, and projected growth ― can be used to compare the overall viability of different professional sectors.